craigduncanlab/PyConMessenger/Documentation/NPGuide.md

 Using data block variables means that you can reuse data in different ways without having to re-type it.
 You can also postpone using it until you are ready.

+In general, some variation of a 'print()' command (see below) can be used to output a datablock to HTML at the point in the file where you want to see it as HTML output.
+These also allow you to customise how it appears in the HTML, without having to use markup in the text supplied as raw data.

 The variable name can be used in available functions.
 A few of these are:

 - lprint(arg)  = print as a list